- 1 INTRODUCTION:

 - Not easy to transfer ownership

-A partnership firm can be registered whether at the time of its formation or even subsequently.
-You need to file an application with the Registrar of Firms of the area in which your business is located.
+A partnership firm can be registered, whether at the time of its formation or even subsequently.
+You need to apply with the Registrar of Firms in the area in which your business is located.

-- Application for partnership registration should include the following information: – Name of your firm – Name of the place where business is carried on – Names of any other place where business is carried on – Date of partners joining the firm – Full name and permanent address of partners. – Duration of the firm
+- Application for partnership registration should include the following information: – Name of your firm – Name of the place where the business is carried on – Names of any other site where the company is given on – Date of partners joining the firm – Full name and permanent address of partners. – Duration of the firm

 - Every partner needs to verify and sign the application